asivitz/Hickory/Readme.md

 # Hickory

-Hickory is a collection of haskell tools and abstractions for making interactive programs.
+Hickory is a collection of haskell tools and abstractions for making OpenGL based interactive programs.
 It could be considered a game engine, but it is largely opinionless.
-You can use whatever library you want for actually organizing your game logic (e.g. any FRP library, my Layer library, etc...)

-It renders using OpenGL and has support for both GLFW (for desktop) and WebGL through GHCJS.
+Some parts are built to work well with the reactive-banana FRP library.
+There's built in support for GLFW (for desktop) and iOS.

 ## Documentation